-After you experience a car accident, you have every right to know what the likely value of your claim will be.
+If you’re in a car accident you can learn the likely value of your claim by examining the average personal injury settlement amounts of past injured claimants.
+You have every right to know what the likely value of your claim will be.
 One of the best ways to figure out what kind of settlement you can expect is to look at the average personal injury settlements of injured claimants.

 Truthfully, the range of possible settlements varies greatly.
 Luckily, I can help you get a better idea of what you can expect!
 Certainly, the facts and circumstances regarding your injuries will impact the amount of settlement money that you can expect to receive.